-This Standard covers the requirement for a charity to protect the vulnerable people that it works with when conducting its overseas operations.
+This standard covers the requirement for a charity to protect the vulnerable people that it works with when conducting its overseas operations.

 How the ACNC regulates the External Conduct Standards

 The ACNC regulates the External Conduct Standards according to our regulatory approach.
-We expect each charity that is required to comply with the External Conduct Standards takes the time to understand the Standards and how they affect its operations.
-We also expect that each charity required to comply with the Standards takes steps to ensure it meets them.
+We expect each charity that is required to comply with the External Conduct Standards takes the time to understand the standards and how they affect its operations.
+We also expect that each charity required to comply with the standards takes steps to ensure it meets them.

 The ACNC expects most charities will be meeting the External Conduct Standards, and we focus on charities that have seriously or deliberately breached them – taking action where required.

-Charities do not need to submit anything to the ACNC to show they meet the External Conduct Standards but must be able to provide evidence of meeting the Standards if requested.
+Charities do not need to submit anything to the ACNC to show they meet the External Conduct Standards, but must be able to provide evidence of meeting the standards if requested.

 However, we will ask organisations seeking registration with the ACNC (and charities applying for new charitable subtypes) about the steps they have taken to comply with the External Conduct Standards if they operate overseas.

-The ECS self-evaluation tool
+The ACNC's External Conduct Standards self-evaluation tool

 The ACNC's self-evaluation tool for charities operating overseas aims to help charities assess if they are meeting their obligations, and to identify issues that may prevent them from doing so.